Since this project

 - Dashboard emblem is now similar to ‘68

 Roll-bar and interior panels are updated - both

-appear to be molded fiberglass with a textured
+appear to be molded fiberglass with a spray-on textured

 coating.
 Roll-bar no longer has top clasps.

 pinch-welds have been blacked out, however,

 bumper support arms are still covered in white

 of hood scoop is now accented with what

 appears to be black vinyl tape.
 In at least